-A photographic look at all six bridges over the Chesapeake and Delaware Canal.
+A photographic look at the bridges crossing the Chesapeake and Delaware Canal in Delaware and Maryland.

 Chesapeake City Bridge – Maryland 213